Albert Ehrenstein: Fugitive on the run

 Along many other authors, he was placed on a black list by the Nazi party.
 In the book burning of 10 May 1933, his books were thrown on the pyre.
 In the next few years, he published in exile in several journals of literature.
 In 1934 he travelled to the Soviet Union, and in 1935 went to Paris to attend the "Congress for the Defense of Culture".
 In Switzerland he was threatened as a foreigner with deportation to Germany.
 Hermann Hesse tried to help him to get permanent asylum for Ehrenstein but only managed to get him temporary Residence Papers.
 He prevented extradition by getting Czechoslovak citizenship.
 He went to England to his brother Carl, then to France, until he was finally able to leave the country for Spain and then to the United States in 1941.

 Later life and death

 In New York he met other exiles, including Thomas Mann, Richard Huelsenbeck, and George Grosz, and was granted a residence permit.
-Ehrenstein learned English, but found no work and lived on the income of articles he wrote for the newspaper, and by loans from George Grosz.
+Ehrenstein learned English, but found no work and lived on the income of articles he wrote for the newspaper Aufbau, and by loans from George Grosz.
 In 1949, he returned to Switzerland, then returned to Germany, but was never published and finally returned, disappointed, to New York.
-After two years he was placed in a pauper's hospice on Welfare, where he died on 8 April 1950.
+After two years he was placed in a pauper's hospice on Welfare Island, where he died on 8 April 1950.
 After his death, friends gathered money so his urn could be shipped to England, where his brother Carl was still living.
 An honorary urn was finally buried in the Bromley Hill Cemetery in London.